khaors/geocompr/main.md

 ```

 <div class="figure" style="text-align: center">
-preservedb0e6ad4443449d7
+preservee74e32f50a90aec1
-<p class="caption">(\#fig:interactive)World at night imagery from NASA overlaid by the authors' approximate home locations to illustrate interactive mapping with R.</p>
+<p class="caption">(\#fig:interactive)Where the authors are from.
+The basemap is a tiled image of the Earth at Night provided by NASA.
+See the online version at [robinlovelace.net/geocompr](http://geocompr.robinlovelace.net/intro.html) and click on the markers for interactivity.</p>
 </div>

-It would have been difficult to produce Figure \@ref(fig:interactive) using R a few years ago, let alone embed the results in an interactive html page (the interactive version can be viewed at [robinlovelace.net/geocompr](http://geocompr.robinlovelace.net/intro.html)).
+It would have been difficult to produce Figure \@ref(fig:interactive) using R a few years ago, let alone as an interactive map.
 This illustrates R's flexibility and how, thanks to developments such as **knitr** and **leaflet**, it can be used as an interface to other software, a theme that will recur throughout this book.
 The use of R code, therefore, enables teaching geocomputation with reference to reproducible examples such as that provided in \@ref(fig:interactive) rather than abstract concepts.